How to protect your WordPress website from hackers in 9 steps

-Wordfence: its a great security plugin but the settings are extremely complex and very difficult for most people to configure correctly.
+Wordfence: it’s a great security plugin but the settings are extremely complex and very difficult for most people to configure correctly.
 For that reason, even with Wordfence installed, the “default” settings don’t provide full protection.
-Nor do are the Scans rigorous enough to detect issues in themes and plugins, images or files outside WordPress etc.
+The default Scan settings are not rigorous enough to detect issues in themes and plugins, images or files outside WordPress etc.

 To help you with that, the following Import Code – will configure Wordfence to the same levels I use myself and immediately secures multiple danger points.

 Go to Wordfence | Tools | Import/Export Options